Nov 01, 2025

 SQS provides excellent value: For high-volume workloads, SQS offers the best combination of cost, performance and operational simplicity.

-DynamoDB single-table design works well: Storing all document metadata, processing status and results in a single DynamoDB table simplified the architecture and reduced costs compared to using multiple tables or RDS.
+DynamoDB single-table design works well: Storing all document metadata, processing status and results in a single DynamoDB table simplified the architecture and reduced costs compared to other storage options.

 Plan for failure: The central DLQ and comprehensive error handling meant that no documents were lost, even when individual processing steps failed.